Sigmmma/c20/README.md

 aws s3 sync --delete ./dist s3://reclaimers-wiki-files/
 ```

 Because of cache TTLs, content may not appear updated immediately.
-An invalidation can be run in CloudFront to force updates, but it will not affect clients unless they clear their browser cache.
+An invalidation can be run in CloudFront to force updates but it will not affect clients unless they clear their browser cache.
 Live content can be seen by directly viewing the [S3 hosting origin][s3-origin].

 ### Technical goals
 An explicit choice was made to avoid typical managed or self-hosted Wiki platforms for this library and opt for building a .
 This makes it easy to host and distribute, and easier to automatically generate content based on Halo's tag definitions and other data structures.
 The main tenets are: